-Every defendant has a right to require the Prosecuting attorney to demonstrate there is sufficient evidence to proceed with the charges, whether through a Motion’s Hearing or a Preliminary Hearing.
-However, it is common for a prosecutor (or deputy district attorney) to impose a “hearing tax” on a Defendant exercising this right.
+Every defendant has a right to require the prosecuting attorney to demonstrate there is sufficient evidence to proceed with the charges, whether through a Motion’s Hearing or a Preliminary Hearing.
+However, it is common for a prosecutor (or deputy district attorney) to impose a “hearing tax” on a defendant exercising this right.
 That means that an offer may be withdrawn if someone goes forward with a hearing based on a weak defense.
-Therefore, it is imperative to have an experienced defense attorney in Denver who fights with a purpose, not simply to bill a client.
-Mitigation can be achieved in multiple ways short of hearing and our goal is to obtain the best possible outcome for our clients.
+Therefore, it is imperative to have an experienced defense attorney in Colorado Springs who fights with a purpose, not simply to bill a client.
+Mitigation can be achieved in multiple ways short of hearing, and our goal is to obtain the best possible outcome for our clients.
 As former prosecutors, we know what is effective and persuasive.
-If we go to hearing, we expect the criminal case to be dismissed.
+If we go to a hearing, we expect the criminal case to be dismissed.

 If the prosecution loses important physical evidence or a key witness is unavailable to testify before the court, the prosecutor might not have a choice but to drop the case because there is not sufficient evidence to prove guilt beyond a reasonable doubt.
-In many cases, the physical evidence is of paramount importance and without it, the prosecutor might not be able to prove the case.
+In many cases, physical evidence is of paramount importance, and without it, the prosecutor might not be able to prove the case.

 Sometimes, cases are dropped after the defendant has gone to trial, lost, and won an appeal.

-When you face a criminal charge, your first question might be: “Will I go to jail?” if you have been faced with criminal charges, get in touch with a lawyer at Colorado’s Premier Criminal Defense Law Firm to discuss your case.
+When you face a criminal charge, your first question might be: “Will I go to jail?” if you have been faced with criminal charges, get in touch with a lawyer at Burnham Law, Colorado’s Premier Criminal Defense Law Firm, to discuss your case.
 Our knowledgeable and experienced Colorado criminal defense attorneys will thoroughly review your case and give a concrete legal opinion regarding the jeopardy you may face.

 It is quite stressful to be accused of a criminal offense.
-But it is of paramount importance to keep in mind that, in practice, an individual is presumed innocent until proven guilty.
-This means that being accused of a crime it does not necessarily mean that you are at risk of ending up in jail.
+But it is of the utmost importance to keep in mind that, in practice, an individual is presumed innocent until proven guilty.
+This means that being accused of a crime does not necessarily mean that you are at risk of ending up in jail.